ebkalderon/ebkalderon.github.io/content/projects.md

 +++

-Below is a sampling of some interesting things I've built over the years; at least, those that I'm permitted to publicly discuss. ⚒
+Below is a sampling of some interesting things I've built over the years; at least, those that I'm permitted to publicly discuss. :hammer_and_wrench:

 ## [tower-lsp] \(2019–Present)